d-millar/ghidra-debugger-how-to/emulators/mGBA.md

 - Also: [Link] (https://github.com/SiD3W4y/GhidraGBA GhidraGBA)
 - The sites above describe how to install a GBA loader extension for Ghidra and use it to analyze a target ROM.
 - To launch your target: `mgba --gdb /Path/to/target.gba` (should launch stopped/waiting for a connection).
-- From the Ghidra toolbar, "Configure and launch target.gba using..."->"remote lldb".
+- From the Ghidra toolbar, `Configure and launch target.gba using...->remote lldb`.
 ```
 Host: localhost
 Port: 2345